oroinc/documentation/user/back-office/products/products/manage/manage-inventory.rst

 Manage Inventory
 ================

+.. hint:: Multi-warehouse feature is only available in the Enterprise edition.

-To manage quantities for a single product in multiple warehouses (multi-warehouse feature is only available in the Enterprise edition):
+To manage quantities for a single product in multiple warehouses:

 1. In the main menu, navigate to **Products > Products**.
 The product list opens.
 2. Click the product that you want to manage the inventory for.
 The product view page opens.